jakob-schuster/matchbox/README.md

     <img src="figures/banner.png" title="matchbox" alt="matchbox" width="500">
 </p>

-A flexible read processor, capable of performing powerful transformations on your FASTA/FASTQ/SAM files.
+A flexible read processor, capable of performing powerful transformations on your FASTA/FASTQ/SAM/BAM files.

 You could use *matchbox* for:

-- Quick, error-tolerant searches for primers and known sequences
+- Quick, error-tolerant search for primers and known sequences
-- Validating the structure of your reads
-- Quantifying and filtering out sequencing artefacts
 - Demultiplexing even the most complex barcoding schemes
+- Investigating and filtering out sequencing artefacts

-**<a href="https://jakob-schuster.github.io/matchbox-docs/">Read the documentation site</a>** for more examples, or **<a href="https://www.biorxiv.org/content/10.1101/2025.11.09.685711v1">check out the preprint</a>** to learn more.
+**<a href="https://jakob-schuster.github.io/matchbox-docs/">Read the documentation site</a>** for more examples, or **<a href="https://www.biorxiv.org/content/10.1101/2025.11.09.685711v1">check out the preprint</a>**.

 # Installation